aroberge/friendly/dev-notes.md

 [flake8](http://flake8.pycqa.org/en/latest/) for linting.
 We also use [pytest](https://docs.pytest.org/en/latest/) for testing.

+You can use `tox -p auto` to run black, flake8, and pytest in parallel.

 Before submitting code, you should ensure that it conforms to the formatting requirements and that all tests pass.
 Feel free to include additional unit tests.